 - Ireland Political Communication: Faculty-led program to Galway and Dublin, Ireland in Summer 2018 for the month of June.
 Study abroad link.
 Flyer.

-- Rhetoric in the Italian Renaissance: Faculty-led program to Florence, Italy, in Winter 2018 for the 1st two weeks in January.Study abroad link.
+- Rhetoric in the Italian Renaissance: Faculty-led program to Florence, Italy, in Winter 2019 for the 1st two weeks in January (not yet active.
+See here for the 2018 itinerary and syllabus)

 See the Study Abroad website for other Faculty-Led programs open to COMM and TCMS majors.